 As developers of Indic-language software begin to consider Unicode as an encoding option for their software, they see a need to refine the repertoire to best represent the scripts.
-Over the past year, it has become increasingly obvious that many Indic-script software developers are not fully satisfied with the encoding solution that Unicode provides for Indic scripts.
+Over the past year, it has become increasingly obvious that some Indic-script software developers are not fully satisfied with the encoding solution that Unicode provides for Indic scripts.
 One of the concerns in this developer community has been that the Unicode script repertoires for Indic languages are too Devanagari based, having initially been defined from ISCII 1988; developers for non-Devanagari languages have felt that ISCII (and respectively Unicode) do not satisfactorily support their languages.
-As such, changes to the Indic character repertoire to better represent non-Devanagari languages have been proposed to the Unicode Technical Committee (UTC), including changes to the Tamil block description (which is now being updated for a future version of the standard).
-Like other script repertoires in Unicode, it has taken some time to refine the set of characters, character properties and block descriptions to the full satisfaction of the linguistic community, and this could continue for some time2.
+As such, changes to the Indic character repertoire to better represent non-Devanagari languages have been proposed to the Unicode Technical Committee (UTC), including changes to the Tamil block description (which is now being updated for Unicode 4.0, tentatively scheduled for release in later 2003).
+Like other script repertoires in Unicode, it has taken some time to refine the set of characters, character properties and block descriptions to the full satisfaction of the linguistic community, and this could continue for some timeiii.